 This redemptive phase lasted maybe three weeks.
-I showed up one day in class and asked another teacher where Anthony was.
+I showed up one day in class and asked another teacher where Tony was.
 She informed me that he and the other student I had been teaching guitar, had both been thrown back into juvenile detention for probation violations the previous day.
 I never saw either of them again.
 Discouraged and filled with grief and resentment, I ground on.

 One day soon after, I decided it would be a great idea to show our class a video by the poet and youtuber Prince Ea, entitled "I Sued the School System."
 If you haven't seen it, check it out.
 It has millions of well deserved views and illuminates some truth in a gentle and meaningful way, that won't likely send you into an outrage.
 I had originally seen the video the prior year when it was shown to a class by another teacher at the school.
 I couldn't believe it, "she knows..."
 I silently whispered to myself.
 To my dismay, I would find that it changed nothing about the way she ran her classroom, if only it were that simple.
-A year later, I would be the proprietor of truth in the classroom, I clicked play and let that bad girl stream up on the projector screen at the head of the class.
+A year later, I would be the proprietor of truth in the classroom.
+I clicked play and let that bad girl stream up on the projector screen at the head of the class.
 An elegantly poetic critique of the very system we were immersed in, poured forth, as I sat back and watched with a Buddha's smirk of amusement.
 The video concluded and almost immediately my friend and co-teacher felt compelled to ask me right in front of the entire class, "Tyson, why do you even work at a school?"...
 I froze.
 I did not have an honest answer handy.
 This ordeal sent me into a frenzy of anger and resentment, for I knew there was truth in those words spoken by my fellow teacher.
 It was as if the Universe itself had posed the question in what may have been one of my lowest moments.
 Not wanting to be the harborer of any negative feelings, I sought reconciliation with my friend, and later that night after a workout and some time to clear my head, sent a message with the best answer I could summon.
 "I love the students and enjoy the company of my co-workers."
 The stuff about bills, fear, confusion, and loss... went unmentioned.
 I added that I did have some serious issues with the school system.
-She actually said she that agreed with much of the video and felt that it was a broken system, then proceeded to let me know that her question wasn't meant to cause harm.
+She actually said that she agreed with much of the video and felt that it was a broken system, then proceeded to let me know that her question wasn't meant to cause harm.
 "She really just wanted to know."
 I was well aware that it wasn't a personal attack, it was a question I had been putting a tremendous amount of energy into avoiding—something that could no longer be done.

 Over the years I had become very close with one of our counselors at the school, who specialized in college and career preparation.
 We could call her a mentor of mine, but really she was a confidant and friend.
 I would describe her as jolly, with an added spunk that was sparse around those parts—she was also a great listener.
-She generally seemed to have a good time while at work, and this gave me a confidence that there was still hope for me in this perspective future.
+She generally seemed to have a good time while at work, and this gave me confidence that there was still hope for me in this prospective future.
 I spent many hours in her office discussing various aspects of life, few of which had anything to do with school or career.
 She had put in her time and years, and was due to retire around the same time I would be starting out in the profession.
 I might have known something was up, by the sense of urgency and excitement she exhibited as her retirement date neared.
 The corona virus shut down the school a mere two months before her designated last day, and she expressed to me that she had made it very clear to the school administration, she would not be making up for this time the following year.
 She was done.
 She was even willing to use the remaining vacation and sick leave she had built up over the years, if necessary.
 I could plainly see that the never-ending staff meetings, bureaucratic obligations, and ever-increasing demands placed upon her by the school system, had finally worn her down.
 And there I was, just getting started...
 I felt, "boy am I fucked, I'm burnt out thirty years too soon..."

-Cheyenne looks up from her math problem, gazes into my eyes, and unbidden says, "I'm ok, you can go if you need to."...
+Gracey looks up from her math problem, gazes into my eyes, and unbidden says, "I'm ok, you can go if you need to."...

 When the tension would become all-consuming and overwhelming, I found myself heading out to the track for a walk.
 I had long since established a walk that led me around the track and school, providing a brief respite.
 Those are truly some of the sweetest memories I have of those finals years.
-I would breath in the fresh air and allow my mind to wander, as I stared off towards the distant mountain ranges.
+I would breathe in the fresh air and allow my mind to wander, as I stared off towards the distant mountain ranges.
 I felt free during those precious passing moments.
 There was a pull-up bar next to the track about half way through the walk, that I would stop at to do sets of pull-ups, to release some of the massive stores of energy I would build up throughout the day.
 I started to consider that pull-up bar my crucible, and by the end, was taking the walk around four times a day.
 I can't imagine how many thousands of pull-ups were done during that time.
 Many days one or more of the students would join me for the walk, it was during this time that we were able to talk about matters unrelated to school.
 On special occasions we would conclude the walk with heading out to my car for a visit with my dog Jane.
-She would lead us over to grassy area next to the parking lot and allow her belly to be scratched.
+She would lead us over to the grassy area next to the parking lot and allow her belly to be scratched.
 The students loved this.
 Jane spent a many of days patiently waiting for me in her kennel, for this, I felt varying degrees of guilt.
-I often had to remind myself that the mandatory time I spent within the school, was different only in degree.
+I often had to remind myself that the mandatory time I spent within the school was different only in degree.
 We were in this together.

 The end was nearing and we were both soon to be released from our kennels.
 I came to see that the door to mine had been unlatched all along.
 Never had this been more clear than in those last two weeks.
 I summoned the courage on a cold, winter day, one week before Christmas, and typed up my resignation letter, picking a final day three weeks hence—why I would do this when what I wanted was to be done that very instant, was yet another example of my reluctance to jump.
 I then went to have a sit down with the administrator in charge of my department.
 The wheels had officially been set in motion.